-Alkylphenol ethoxylates (APEs), a group of chemicals that includes nonylphenol ethoxylates (NPEs) and octylphenol ethoxylates (OPEs).
+Alkylphenol ethoxylates (APEs) are a group of chemicals that includes nonylphenol ethoxylates (NPEs) and octylphenol ethoxylates (OPEs).
 They are chemicals of concern commonly used as surfactants in acrylic paint.

 For a complete list of alkylphenols and related compounds, see the list in Pharos.